-- a) Details on the applicant's research institution and if applicable of associated research partners12 - Existing personnel (not financed by the FWF, usually the principal investigator and research personnel at the research institution(s)) - Existing infrastructure - (b) Information on the funding requested:13 - Explain briefly why the personnel requested is needed for the project (number and type of requested positions, job descriptions, extent of employment, and duration of involvement in the project) - Explain briefly why the non-personnel costs requested are justified (equipment, materials, travel, and other costs).
-If funding for equipment is requested, applicants must explain why this does not constitute part of the basic equipment of the given research environment see also section 2.3.2.
+a) Details on the applicant's research institution and - if applicable - of associated research partners

+- Existing personnel (not financed by the FWF, usually the principal investigator and research personnel at the research institution(s)) - Existing infrastructure

+(b) Information on the funding requested:

+- Explain briefly why the personnel requested is needed for the project (number and type of requested position, job descriptions, extent of employment, and duration of involvement in the project) - Explain briefly why the non-personnel costs requested are justified (equipment, materials, travel, and other costs).
+If funding for equipment is requested, applicants must explain why this does not constitute part of the basic equipment of the given research environment - see also Section 2.3.2.

+Please list and provide justifications for the following:

 Personnel costs:

 Equipment costs:

 Material costs:

 Travel costs: